satansdeer/satansdeer.github.com/src/pages/posts/static-type-checking-js/index.md

 Now you can be very specific with kinds of values your functions accept.
 You can limit it to nominal types, literals, or even structural types, using interfaces.

-Actually, I was lacking interfaces in javascript for a long time.
+Actually, I was lacking interfaces in Javascript for a long time.
 Now you can the define some interface and ensure that only objects that conform to it (have all required methods and properties) will be accepted in some function.

 Also you can list allowed values for your function. `function getColor(name: "success" | "warning" | "danger")`.